jackpopp/bundler/README.md

 ```

 Next up we'll add the logic for all the different possible module paths, we'll use an if statement to test if the path is relative otherwise assume its a node module.
-First we check if there module starts with `./` or `../` if it does then we expect its a relative path, set the `fullPath` to the current path with the module path from the require argument appended
+First we check if there module starts with `./` or `../` if it does then we expect its a relative path, set the `fullPath` to the current path with the module path from the require argument appended.

 The node module resolution is a little more complex, the require call could be targeting a directory or a file within a directory.
 Since the require statements do not mandate a file extension we need to check if it's a directory or a file that is being referenced.
 If it's a directory then we must also try and load the package.json in order to check if a main entry point has been defined, if it has we use it and if it hasnt we default to `index.js`.
 Next we'll append a `.js` to the `modulePath` as a variable called `nodeModulePathWithExtension` if it doesnt have one and check if it's a valid file, if it is then assign `fullPath` to `nodeModulePathWithExtension`.